Blog Calendar

 Nor do you hear protestations from the Japanese about tempura or the Indians about vindaloo.
 Both have Portuguese origins.
 Catholic missionaries brought the Western-style cooking method of deep frying to Japan in the 16th century, while vindaloo is derived from the Portuguese “vinha de alhos”, referring to the dish’s two main ingredients, wine and garlic.

-I've written about this sort of thing before, when another source claimed there's no such thing as English food: "Food, Glorious Food
+I've written about this sort of thing before, when another source claimed there's no such thing as English food: "Food, Glorious FoodOpen in new Window.

 With all that in mind, I have to wonder: does it really matter who invented tomato sauce on pizza?
 Or where your croissant is from?
 To acknowledge that one country might have had an impact on the food of another isn’t to be complicit in cultural appropriation.
 Point to any dish on a menu and you’ll have a hard time finding one that hasn’t got war, politics, economics, emigration or poverty to thank for its place there.